top of page

 Join my substack community

-Over the past 10 years, I have been running my own improvement consultancy business.
-I love both the challenge and the flexibility.
-Variety is important to me, and being my own boss allows me to pursue interesting projects and areas of professional fascination.
+Over the past 10 years, I have been running my own training and consultancy business.
+I value the intellectual challenge and flexibility this work provides.
+Variety is important to me, and operating independently has allowed me to engage with diverse projects and explore areas of sustained professional interest.

-Before moving into self employment, I held a series of leadership roles within local government.
+My previous roles have included senior positions in a large local authority.
 This included strategic leadership, financial management, contracting, leading a team of specialists, monitoring of performance, quality assurance and reporting.
 I am therefore able to draw on my own leadership experience in partnering with clients and understand the challenges that come with operating at a senior level and in a large organisation.

 I have a range of teaching and leadership qualifications, and to add to this I have completed the Institute of Leadership and Management Level 7 Executive Coaching and Mentoring qualification.
-One of my top 5 Clifton Strengths is 'learner' and I thrive on developing and deepening my knowledge on a wide range of professional topics, and in harnessing research in the work I undertake with leaders.
+I am also an affiliate member of the Chartered Institute for Personnel and Development.

 Vicky Crane Leadership Coaching